Mach36/MM-209-Computational-Project/README.md

 * 200110040 - Gauri Baheti
 * 200110054 - Kartik Laddha

-under Professor Nurni N Vishwanathan
+under Professor Nurni N Vishwanathan & Aswani Yella
 <hr>

 The procedure of calculations have been explained in the report.
 This README contains steps to run the code.